Skip to content

 }

-It is the responsibility of the administrator to save key files in secure locations.
+It's the responsibility of the administrator to save key files in secure locations.

-Note We have a ticket in our backlog to support the R12 certmanager feature for enhanced security and ease of cert distribution
+Note: We have a ticket in our backlog to support the R12 certmanager feature for enhanced security and ease of cert distribution.

 JWT Payload